peteroupc/peteroupc.github.io/colorgen.md

 * The [CSS Color Module Level 3](https://www.w3.org/TR/css3-color/#rgb-color), which specifies this format, also mentions a **3-digit variant**, consisting of "#" followed by three base-16 digits, one each for the red, green, and blue components, in that order.
 Conversion to the 6-digit format involves replicating each base-16 component (for example, "#345" is the same as "#334455" in the 6-digit format).
 * An **8-digit variant** used in the Android operating system consists of "#" followed by eight base-16 digits, two each for the alpha, red, green, and blue components, in that order.
 This variant thus describes 8/8/8/8 RGBA colors.

-The following pseudocode presents methods to convert RGB colors (actually lists of text characters) to and from the HTML color format or the 3-digit format.
+The following pseudocode presents methods to convert RGB colors to and from the HTML color format or the 3-digit variant.

     METHOD NumToHex(x)
         if hex < 0 or hex >= 16: return error